dm0275/mcrun/README.md

 ### `GET /servers`

-Lists the directories detected under `~/.mcrun` along with a flag indicating whether a Compose file exists for each world.
+Lists the directories detected under `~/.mcrun` along with metadata such as server type, mods declared, and whether a Compose file exists.

 ```bash
 curl http://127.0.0.1:8080/servers